Search results for

 Adamya Sharma / Android Authority

-Prepare to install Android 16 DP1
+Prepare to install Android 16 DP2

-You will need the following materials and prerequisites to get started:
+If this is your first time getting into Android 16, however, you’ll need the following materials and prerequisites to get started:

 1. A Windows, macOS, Chrome OS, or Linux computer with access to the internet and the latest Chrome browser.